 Don’t let them lock up your work

 Many journals lock up your work behind a toll access barrier.
 You should attempt to mitigate that lock up, because it is in your best interest for your work to be as easily accessible by as many readers as possible.
 It is imperative that you carefully read the publishing agreement that the publisher will ask you to sign.
 Make sure to understand in detail which rights to your own work you are being asked to sign away.
+In fact, it makes a lot of sense to include this in your decision of where to submit.
+There is a handy service that lets you explore the policies journals have with respect to your rights as an author: Sherpa/RoMEO.

 a.
 Unless forced otherwise by the publisher, keep the early versions of your work (sometimes called preprints) on your website and in disciplinary and/or institutional repositories, but add to the downloads all the bibliographic detail of the published version.